EventFahrplan/EventFahrplan-website/docs/src/index.md

 {.applanguages .content-list}

 # Steady events & happy users {.appusers-headline .headline}
-The EvenFahrplan has proven since 2011 to be very useful at small and large events such as the Chaos Communication Congress with 17,000 visitors (numbers from 2019).
+The EvenFahrplan app has proven since 2011 to be very useful at small and large events such as the Chaos Communication Congress with 17,000 visitors (figures from 2019).
 Here is a selection of events which used the EventFahrplan app.
 * Chaos Communication Congress 2019 {.ccc}
 * Chaos Communication Camp 2023 {.cccamp}
 * FOSDEM {.fosdem}